LINEMO: A Low-Cost SIM Card for Foreign Residents with Easy Online Application

 Photo by Eri Miura.
 Picture from All The Charms Of Japan In One Place!
 10 Things To Enjoy In Fukushima

-Fukushima has the fifth highest number of natural hot springs in Japan.
+Fukushima has the fifth largest number of natural hot springs in Japan.
 There are over 130 hot springs in the prefecture.

 Located only fifteen minutes by bus from Aizu Wakamatsu Station, Higashiyama Onsen is a hot spring district with over fifteen ryokan.
 The iconic view of the hot springs is shown in the picture above, with the bridge extending across toward Ryokan Mukaitaki.

 Mukaitaki is a historic building that has been designated as a cultural property of Japan.
-You can see the meticulous construction techniques throughout the buildings.
+You can see the different meticulous construction techniques that have been used throughout the buildings.
 All twenty-four rooms have a different thematic design.
 Prime ministers, writers, and many celebrities have stayed in the area, and it has also been used as a filming spot for movies.

 Higashiyama Onsen